kruug/manjarno/README.md

 the system time [6].
 The second time when the SSL certificates expired, they did the same [7].
 It happened again, now at three times and counting.
-[16]
+[16] Fourth time is the charm!
+[2022-06-26, source to follow]

 # DDoS'ing the AUR